0xPolygonID/polygonid-issuer-marketplace/instructions.md

+## Instructions for creating deployer image for new release of the application

 The GCP project for this marketplace setup is in `polygon-public` which is under `polygon.technology` organisation.

 ## Tagging the new container images